 Manager, Muse & Magic Maker

 Ronnie didn’t stop at booking.
-Her passion and instinct took her into artist management, and soon she was guiding to of LA’s most electric new bands: Love and The Doors.
+Her passion and instinct took her into artist management, and soon she was guiding two of LA’s most electric new bands: Love and The Doors.

 Ronnie left the Whisky in the late '60s—but never stopped creating.
 She remained active in entertainment, consulting for music and film projects, producing, mentoring young talent, writing, and continuing to photograph the world around her.
 She curated rock shows, dove deep into art and design, and never lost her appetite for reinvention.